mnemonic-no/act-scio2/README.md

 The result is sent to the Scio Analyzer that extracts information using a combination of NLP (Natural Language Processing) and pattern matching.

+## Changelog

+### 0.0.42

+SCIO now supports setting TLP on data upload, to annotatet documents with `tlp` tag.
+Documents downloaded by feeds will have a default TLP white, but this can be changed in the config for feeds.

 ## Source code

 The source code the workers are available on [github](https://github.com/mnemonic-no/act-scio2).